 Rhodes State College mandates all faculty and staff to report all crime in accordance with the Clery Act.
-The College has confidential and anonymous reporting forms available on the College's website: https://cm.maxient.com/reportingform. php?RhodesStateCollege&layout_id=0
+The College has confidential and anonymous reporting forms available on the College's website: Report a Crime (maxient.com)

 Although exempt from reporting Clery Act reportable crimes, the policy encourages pastoral counselors and professional counselors; if and when they deem it appropriate, to inform the persons they are counseling of the procedures to report crimes on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics.
 The counselors can refer the person to the security department or to the appropriate law enforcement agency to report a crime.